brucezztong/ZZTong-Prefabs/README.txt

 RELEASE NOTES: (Newest to Oldest)

-A20.6-ZZ011 -
+A20.6-ZZ011 :
+Adjusted version number style in ModInfo.xml.
+(No letters?
+Really?)
 Added store_s_01 for countrytown.
+Added slabhouse_01 to go with a Reddit request.
 Gave KZMB Radio a better antenna tower.
 Added minefield markers to Strip_Mall_01 as suggested by players.
 Added lot_vacant_01 and lot_vacant_02.
 Added 8 Rubble and 2 Grave Decor to Desert, Forest, and Snow.
 Added 3 Mystery decorations to the Desert for grins and boggles.
+Adjusted Gas Can loot from Propane_01.
 Fixed bad driveway placement in Farm_08.

+A20.6-ZZ010 :
-A20.6-ZZ010 - Converted 13 field parts into rural filler and three quests.
+Converted 13 field parts into rural filler and three quests.
 Added Car_Wash_01, Trailer_01, and Trailer_Park_02.
 Added four rural Tiles.
 Added Political_Party_HQ_01.
 Added some custom blocks and loot lists: 100% XML.